icedevil777/icedevil777/README.md

 - 👋 Hi, I’m @icedevil777
-- 👀 I’m interested in FPGA, Verilog, MatLab, Java
+- 👀 I’m interested in FPGA, Verilog, MatLab, Java, Python
-- 🌱 I’m currently learning Java
+- 🌱 I’m currently learning Java and Python
-- 💞️ I’m looking to collaborate on Java
+- 💞️ I’m looking to collaborate on Python
-- 📫 How to reach me: Telegram 89204023055 icedevil777111@mail.ru
+- 📫 How to reach me: Telegram: @icedevil777 icedevil777111@mail.ru gregory.guliaev@yandex.ru

 <!---
 icedevil777/icedevil777 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.